napari-threedee/napari-threedee/docs/tutorials/segmentation_tutorial.md

 	![plane depiction](https://github.com/napari-threedee/napari-threedee/assets/1120672/22d3290b-5afc-42f0-b566-e3b01249a1d8)

 8. Use the napari-threedee render plane manipulator to move the rendering plane and explore the image.
-Open the render plane manipulator from the plugin menu: Plugins -> napari-threedee -> render plane manipulator.
+Open the render plane manipulator from the plugin menu: **Plugins -> napari-threedee -> render plane manipulator**.
 Click the "activate" button the start the manipulator.
 Then use it to rotate the rendering plane to find a plane of interest.
+Note: you can double-click with the mouse to re-position the manipulator on the plane.

 	![plane manipulator](https://github.com/napari-threedee/napari-threedee/assets/1120672/db651930-a6f3-4329-8ec7-50a01b701093)
 	![type:video](https://github.com/napari-threedee/napari-threedee/assets/1120672/2f0b7490-9281-4a19-b59f-7c189975ad37)

 9. Next, we will use the label annotator to paint labels directly on the rendering plane.
 We will use these labels to train a random forest classifier to segment the nuclei.
-Open the label annotator plugin from the plugins menu: Plugins -> napari-threedee -> label annotator.
+Open the label annotator plugin from the plugins menu: **Plugins -> napari-threedee -> label annotator**.
 Activate the label annotator by clicking the "activate" button.

 	![label annotator](https://github.com/napari-threedee/napari-threedee/assets/1120672/58ccdf39-97ef-4f1a-af1f-9d86dac402e8)